jaypei/emacs-neotree/README.md

 emacs-neotree
 =============

-Another tree plugin like NERD TREE.
+A emacs tree plugin like NerdTree.

 Screenshots
 -----------